Red-X-Projects/Trivia/README.md

 Mini games:
     * Mini games will comeup randomly, there is always 1 active:
-    * Left or right: make a choice between !left or !right and hope for a win of
+    * Left or right: make a choice between !left or !right and hope for a win
         * Dont forget you can lose 1.000 or win 5.000
     * Give away: it start randomly with any specific word from a user in the room (unkown)
         * when people say this word the user is added into the list.